DevExpress-Examples/blazor-dxgrid-upload-image-with-dxupload/Readme.md

 # Grid for Blazor - How to use DxUpload component to upload images to the grid

-This example demonstrates how to use [DxUpload](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxUpload) component inside the grid edit form template to upload images to the server and then display them in the grid.
+This example demonstrates how to use the [DxUpload](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxUpload) component inside the grid edit form template to upload images to the server and then display them in the grid.

 ![Edit form with DxUpload component](grid-edit-form.png)